 Julia loves the challenge of managing big projects.
 At Studio 24 she has delivered a range of projects including the UK government’s Crown Commercial Service website, the Airspace Expansion Consultation for Heathrow, and global e-commerce sites for Urban Bar.
 Julia always keeps projects under control with a strict eye on client and site priorities.

 Outside of work Julia organises Playing Out sessions in association with the City Council.
 Before moving to Studio 24, Julia worked at IRIS Worldwide with some of the world’s biggest brands including Philips, Britvic and Unilever.

 Our core skills are solving complex problems for our clients through design and technology.
-We focus on open source solutions in the PHP tech stack and offer a range of services including:
+We offer a range of services including:

 - Digital strategy

 - Content strategy

 - Front-end build

 - DevOps and hosting infrastructure (AWS)

 - Crown Commercial Service